-- 1. Engage in a Learning Activity during the first week after the date of enrollment. \, + - 2.
-Master at least one assessment by Day 21 after the date of enrollment. - 3.
-Make satisfactory progress toward the completion of the Certificate. - \ A Learning Activity includes participating in, recorded activity in learning apps, assignment or assessment submissions, online tutoring, faculty tutoring, and learning community participation related to coursework.
-Learning Activities do NOT include activities such as logging in to a class without academic interaction, participating in coaching calls without coursework discussion/activity, participation in online community not related to coursework (I.e. birthday celebration or giveaway activity), or participation on the platform unrelated to coursework.
-Learning Activities and our Academic Interaction Policy provide a measurement for Regular Substantive Interaction (RSI) between Instructor and Students. - + If students do not engage in a Learning activity for 30 consecutive days, they will be administratively withdrawn from the program.
+- 1. Engage in a Learning Activity during the first week after the first start date of the course. , + - 2.
+Make satisfactory progress toward the completion of the Certificate.

+A Learning Activity includes participating in, recorded activity in learning apps, assignment or assessment submissions, online tutoring, faculty tutoring, and learning community participation related to coursework.
+Learning Activities do NOT include activities such as logging in to a class without academic interaction, participating in coaching calls without coursework discussion/activity, participation in an online community not related to coursework (I.e. birthday celebration or giveaway activity), or participation in the platform unrelated to the coursework.
+Learning Activities and our Academic Interaction Policy provides a measurement for Regular Substantive Interaction (RSI) between Instructor and Students.

-The McLane College of Business offers the following Graduate Certificates:
++ If students are participating in a certificate program that is in an alternative platform, and students do not engage in a Learning activity for 30 consecutive days, they will be administratively withdrawn from the program. - The McLane College of Business offers the following Graduate Certificates: